 Despite the importance of regenerative processes to human biology and health, the molecular and cellular mechanisms driving the restoration of body parts lost to physiological turnover and/or injury remain largely unexplored.
 The dearth of molecularly accessible animal model systems largely explains why we presently have such a rudimentary mechanistic understanding of regeneration.
 To develop a molecularly tractable organism in which to study regeneration, I selected planarians, a classic developmental system that, for historical rather than biological reasons, fell out of favor early in the 20th century.
-In the past seven years, my laboratory has endeavored to develop molecular tools to dissect the remarkable biology of these animals.
+In the past 15 years, my laboratory has endeavored to develop molecular tools to dissect the remarkable biology of these animals.

 Why Study Regeneration?

 Besides the obvious and important practical ramifications of improving human health, the study of regeneration also provides fertile and largely unexplored grounds to obtain a greater understanding of the fundamental molecular and cellular activities governing biological function.
 Unfortunately, the numerous superficial similarities that exist between regeneration and embryogenesis have engendered the misleading view that regeneration is merely a recapitulation of embryonic events, i.e., a redundant problem of development that will eventually be resolved by studying the embryo.